Let’s talk STRATEGY

 - How can we best interact with them where they are to meet our overall marketing goals of awareness, increased interest and finally, whatever we define as a successful conversion into a happy visitor/guest?

-- Before getting into the weeds of tactics like Facebook ads or how to plan blog posts, define what a successful marketing strategy looks like.
+- Before getting into the weeds of tactics like Facebook ads or how to kick-start a destination marketing blog, first define what a successful marketing strategy looks like.
 What are our top overall goals, and what are we measuring to see if we’re getting there?

 It’s time now to step back and get back to basics.